By Shahin Ghadir, M.D.

 The general tone of this article is disappointing, and as a fertility specialist that is out there trying to help individuals, especially those needing to move on to egg donation, it is very important for us as a community to be aware of not only the needs of our patients but also of those that are going beyond their duties to donate their eggs.
 Yes, we are aware that egg donors receive compensation, but the process of injecting oneself, being monitored on a regular basis, going under anesthesia and having your eggs retrieved is not one that is easy.
 It is the job of the medical doctor in charge to protect the donor’s well-being just as much as the well-being of the intended parents.

-Shahin Ghadir, M.D., F.A.C.O.G. is a reproductive endocrinologist at Southern California Reproductive Center and a member of The American Fertility Association’s board of directors.
+Shahin Ghadir, M.D., F.A.C.O.G. is a reproductive endocrinologist at Southern California Reproductive Center and a member of Path2Parenthood’s board of directors.